Gallery Exhibition

 Owsaldo’s work is widely collected, two well known personalities who have purchased his work being HRH Sophie the Countess of Wessex and Bill Oddie.

-He studied at Newport College of Art and then specialised in 2D design and visual communications in Cardiff.
+Tracy went onto study at Newport College of Art and then specialised in 2D design and visual communications in Cardiff.
 After graduating he worked in graphic design for a number of national and international companies based in London and the South East.
-He has also been closely in- volved with various wildlife travel companies in Spain working as a designer for the Andalusia Wildlife Guides, Worldwide Birding Tours and as a wildlife guide with Sierra-Trek and Iberian Lynxland.
+He has also been closely involved with a number of wldlife travel companies based in Spain working as a designer for the Andalusia Wildlife Guides, Worldwide Birding Tours and as a wildlife guide with Sierra-Trek and Iberian Lynxland.